- May 2026 booking availability update

 Each of these senses offers a good opportunity to not only talk about what they can see but how they feel, what they touch, their likes and dislikes, and so much more.
 These are also good opportunities for your child to interact with other people so that they gain language experiences from them as well.

-If you would like to book an initial consultation with a Speech Pathologist from our team, please contact us on 1300 086 280 or at [email protected]
+Book an initial consultation with a Speech Pathologist from our team, or call us on 1300 086 280 or at [email protected]

 Happy Clients